hugohiram/OrientDB-Extension/README.md

 ## Description ##

-The current version is 0.6, the status is considered as *Alpha*, the development covers most of the features that are documented by the OrientDB binary documentation, with the exception of the Transactions.
+The current version is 0.8, the status is considered as *Beta*, the development covers most of the features that are documented by the OrientDB binary documentation, with the exception of the Transactions.
 This is a port from Anton Terekhov's [OrientDB-PHP](https://github.com/AntonTerekhov/OrientDB-PHP) driver.

 The purpose of this development is to have a fast and simple PHP extension, it is intended only for document databases, initially graph databases will not be supported.